Designing Phase Sensitive Probes of Monopole Superconducting Order: Josephson junctions to probe lz,glob of the monopole superconducting order

 In Fig.~\ref{fig:WeylS.zjunction}, we present our numerical results of the Josephson current for the junction between an $s$-wave superconductor and a $\Delta_\mathrm{MSC}^{(q_p=-1, l_z=0)}$ monopole superconductor.
-Fermi surfaces of the bulk tight-binding Hamiltonians at the two sides of the junction are shown in Fig.~\ref{fig:WeylS.zjunction}~(a).
-Although the lattice has four-fold rotation symmetry with respect to $z$ axis, the Fermi surfaces are nearly spherical in the $k_xk_y$ plane.
-In Fig.~\ref{fig:WeylS.zjunction}~(b), contributions to the Josephson energy phase relation are calculated for representative momenta ${\mathbf{k}}_\parallel$ at different radii $k_\parallel=\sqrt{{{k}_x^2 + {k}_y^2}}$.
+Since the junction breaks translational symmetry along $z$ direction, longitudinal momentum $k_z$ is not conserved.
+This effectively allows Cooper pairs with different $k_z$ components on either side of the junction to tunnel across the interface.
+Consequently, even with mismatched $3$D Fermi surfaces, a nonzero Josephson current can still occur as long as their $2$D projections in the transverse momentum plane overlap sufficiently, as illustrated in Fig.~\ref{fig:WeylS.zjunction}(a).
+Although the lattice has fourfold rotation symmetry with respect to the $z$ axis, the projected Fermi surfaces are nearly spherical in the $k_xk_y$ plane.
+In Fig.~\ref{fig:WeylS.zjunction}(b), contributions to the Josephson energy phase relation are calculated for representative momenta ${\mathbf{k}}_\parallel$ at different radii $k_\parallel=\sqrt{{{k}_x^2 + {k}_y^2}}$.
 At a given value of $k_\parallel$, different azimuthal angles, $\varphi_{\tilde{k}}$, contribute nearly the same energy phase relation.
-Hence, the contributions from states at two representative azimuthal angles, $\varphi_{\tilde{k}} =0$ and $\pi/4$, shown in the inset of Fig.~\ref{fig:WeylS.zjunction}~(a), overlap with each other in Fig.~\ref{fig:WeylS.zjunction}~(b).
+Hence, the contributions from states at two representative azimuthal angles, $\varphi_{\tilde{k}} =0$ and $\pi/4$, shown in the inset of Fig.~\ref{fig:WeylS.zjunction}(a), overlap with each other in Fig.~\ref{fig:WeylS.zjunction}(b).
 At $k_{\parallel}=k_{\parallel,1}=0$, the states close to north and south poles of the Fermi surfaces contribute to the Josephson coupling.
 However, the magnitude of the pairing gap of the monopole superconductor, $\Delta_\mathrm{MSC}^{(q_p=-1, l_z=0)}$, vanishes at the poles of the Weyl Fermi surfaces.
 As such, states at $k_{\parallel,1}$ correspond to vanishingly small Josephson energy and therefore flat energy phase relation.
 As $k_\parallel$ increases to nonzero values of $k_{\parallel,i}$ with $i \ge 2$, the corresponding contribution to Josephson energy shows significant $2\pi$ periodicity.
 Furthermore, the overall magnitude of Josephson energy increases as the magnitude of pairing order $\Delta_\mathrm{MSC}^{(q_p=-1, l_z=0)}$ at $k_{\parallel,i}$ increases until reaching its maximum at $k_{\parallel, 5} \approx \tilde{k}_F$.